Looking to break down organisational silos and design great customer facing services?

 We know!
 Services are tricky.

-They not a single product we can touch and feel and easily improve, but rather a range of touchpoints, that your customers experience over minutes, days or months.
+There is not a single product we can touch and feel and easily improve, but rather a range of touchpoints, that your customers experience over minutes, days or months.
 Services are often delivered by different parts of the organisation and it can be a daunting task to try and improve them.
 Where do you even start?

 In PeakXD's 2 day service design course we will guide you through the phases of a service design with lots of hands on activities, group exercises and tips for facilitating these processes, so you can put it to work in your own organisation!